FreeApophis/TrueCrypt/Readme.txt

 1) Change the current directory to the root of the TrueCrypt source code.

-2) Run the following command to configure the wxWidgets library for TrueCrypt and to build it:
+2) If you have no wxWidgets shared library installed, run the following command to configure the wxWidgets static library for TrueCrypt and to build it:

    $ make WX_ROOT=/usr/src/wxWidgets wxbuild